Jerrysmd/Jerrysmd.github.io/20200803_spark-guide3/index.md

-# Spark Guide, Part Ⅲ
+# Spark: A Framework for Large-Scale Data Processing, Part Ⅲ

 Apache Spark has its architectural foundation in the resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines, that is maintained in a fault-tolerant way.
 The Dataframe API was released as an abstraction on top of the RDD, followed by the Dataset API.
 <!--more-->